 EDITOR’S CHOICE: From the stream of electronic drum pads in the market, one product stands out and can be dubbed as the best electronic drum pad, the Pyle Pro Tabletop.
-It comes with interesting features on board as well as built-in songs to play along.
+It comes with interesting features on board as well as built-in songs to play along with.
 It’s compact, durable and can be connected to the computer for integration with music apps and software.

 Electronic drum pads are portable drum sets made of small rubber pads.